Manogna111/Indoor_Microbiome_Analysis/README.md

-Indoor Microbiome Analysis – Human Disturbance Effects Overview
-Humans spend ~90% of their time indoors, making it crucial to understand how built environments influence microbiomes.
-This project analyzes the microbial state of an unoccupied house and investigates whether minimal human disturbance affects yeast and mold populations.

-Purpose
-To determine whether standardized swabbing procedures and light human activity influence microbial growth in a controlled indoor environment.

-Methodology
-Location: Unoccupied residential house

-Sampling:

-Swabs taken from consistent indoor surfaces over 3 days

-Samples stored in PBS (Phosphate Buffered Saline)

-Analysis:

-Cultured on Petri films to assess yeast and mold growth

-Quantified and statistically analyzed using R

-Key Findings
-No statistically significant difference in microbiome due to brief human presence.

-Swabbing method proves reliable for built environment sampling.

-Reinforces the need for standardized protocols in microbiome research.

-Tools & Technologies
-Swabbing protocol by Noble Lab and REU students

-Petri film microbial growth analysis

-Statistical analysis in R

-Repository Contents
-data/: Raw and processed microbiome data

-scripts/: R scripts used for analysis

-figures/: Visualizations of microbial growth results

-docs/: Project writeup and references

-Citation
-If you use this project or method in your work, please cite the Noble Lab and this repository.
+# Indoor Microbiome Analysis – Human Disturbance Effects

+## 🧬 Overview

+Humans spend approximately 90% of their time indoors, making it essential to understand how built environments affect microbial communities.
+This project analyzes the microbiome of an unoccupied house and investigates whether minimal human disturbance influences yeast and mold populations.

+---

+## 🎯 Purpose

+To determine if standardized swabbing procedures and minimal human activity impact microbial growth in a controlled indoor environment.

+---

+## 🔬 Methodology

+- **Location**: Unoccupied residential house
+- **Sampling Procedure**:
+  - Swabs collected from consistent surface locations over 3 consecutive days
+  - Samples placed into PBS (Phosphate Buffered Saline) solution
+- **Analysis**:
+  - Cultured on Petri films to assess yeast and mold presence
+  - Data analyzed statistically using **R**

+---

+## 📊 Key Findings

+- No statistically significant effect from brief human presence
+- Swabbing method is reliable and consistent
+- Highlights the importance of standardized microbiome sampling protocols

+---

+## 🛠️ Tools & Technologies

+- Standardized swabbing protocol (Noble Lab & REU students)
+- Petri film microbial growth analysis
+- R programming language for statistical analysis

+---

+## 📁 Repository Structure
+- data/ # Raw and processed microbiome data
+- scripts/ # R scripts for analysis
+- figures/ # Charts and plots of results
+- docs/ # Project documentation and references

+---

+## 📌 Citation

+If you use this project or method in your research, please credit the Noble Lab and cite this repository.

+---

+## 📬 Contact

+For questions or collaboration inquiries, feel free to open an [issue](https://github.com/yourusername/your-repo/issues) or contact the project maintainers.